kyma-project/kyma/docs/service-catalog/docs/012-details-provisioning-and-binding.md

 type: Details
 ---

 Provisioning a service means creating an instance of a service.
 When you consume a specific ClusterServiceClass or a ServiceClass, and the system provisions a ServiceInstance, you need credentials for this service.
 To obtain credentials, create a ServiceBinding resource using the API of the Service Catalog.
-One instance can have numerous bindings to use in the Deployment or Function.
+One instance can have numerous bindings to use in the application.
 When you raise a binding request, the system returns the credentials in the form of a Secret.
 The system creates a Secret in a given Environment.

 > **NOTE:** The security in Kyma relies on the Kubernetes concept of a [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
 Kyma Environment is a security boundary.
 If the Secret exists in the Environment, the administrator can inject it to any Deployment.
 The Service Broker cannot prevent other applications from consuming a created Secret.
 Therefore, to ensure a stronger level of isolation and security, use a dedicated Environment and request separate bindings for each Deployment.